demo12 of Im2mesh package

 % physical dimensions of a pixel in the image

-Scale node coordinates according to dx and dy.
+Scale node coordinates according to dx.

 % scale node coordinates of linear elements